binarybird/Redress-Disassembler/README.md

 I eventually want to integrate lldb and make a fuzzer tool in this app.

 Heres a screenshot of the working prototype.
-It is able to read the header of basic MACH-O binaries.
+It is able to read and decompile basic Mach-O_64 binaries

 ![alt text](GUI_PROTO.png "Logo Title Text 1")